gauravjain2/Machine-Learning/README.md

 # Machine Learning
-Implementation of Various Machine Learning Algorithm like regressions, neural networks, SVM, PCA, KNN, etc. as a part of Assignments given in MAchine Learning Course by Andrew Ng of Coursera
+Implementation of Various Machine Learning Algorithm like regressions, neural networks, SVM, PCA, KNN, etc. as a part of Assignments given in Machine Learning Course by Andrew Ng of Stanford University under Coursera.